Khloe Kardashian Refusing To Acknowledge Rob, Blac Chyna Drama: ‘KUWTK’ Feud Erupts? [Rumor]

 “Everyone in the family is going through something right now and Khloe Kardashian wants Rob to really step up and finally take responsibility for his own life,” our source continues.
 “Her feeling is that if Lamar can at least try, so can Rob.”

-News of Khloe Kardashian’s decision to distance herself from Rob’s drama with Chyna comes just days after the former couple aired the birth of their baby in a TV special for the E! network, who confirmed that Rob & Chyna had been renewed for a second series.
+News of Khloe Kardashian’s decision to distance herself from Rob’s drama with Chyna comes just days after the former couple aired the birth of their baby in a TV special for the E!
+Network, who confirmed that Rob & Chyna had been renewed for a second season.

 Do you agree with Khloe Kardashian in this situation?